- 1 What You Need To Know About CDs

 Regional Bank CD Rates

 Regional banks, who still have a significant customer base, offer a bit better rates for most CD terms.
-Obviously these CD accounts are only going to be available to you if you live a region where the bank operates.
+The drawback is that most of these CD accounts are only going to be available to you if you live in a region where the bank operates.

 Credit Union CD Rates